Telehealth Compliance: Michigan

 Insurance claim denial

-Payers can deny or claw back reimbursement for sessions where the provider lacked authorization in the patient’s state at the time of service.
+Payers may deny or claw back reimbursement for sessions where the provider lacked authorization in the patient’s state at the time of service.
+A signed compliance record gives you a clear answer if a claim is reviewed.

 Malpractice coverage gap